SherG/sherrieg/content/blog/boomers-work/index.md

 Perhaps it's fair to say that the advertising/marketing industry has had a big hand in creating stereotypes.

-They study generations like entomologists, capturing a few samples and pinning them to a board.
-Next comes the labeling:
+They study generations like entomologists capturing a few samples of butterflies and pinning them to a board.
+Next comes the labeling of particular species:
 * This is what all these butterflies want!
 * This is how all these butterflies think!
-* These are the top 7 characteristics of these butterflies!
+* Learn the top 7 characteristics of these butterflies!

 Then come thousands of news media articles on what those butterflies are like.
 Haven’t you heard?
 They’re all the same!